 Because the Hospitals accelerated the purchase of the Caltrain GO Pass, the Hospitals also accelerated the hiring of the TDM Coordinator, filling this position in March 2012.
-In September 2018, the position was vacated, and while the position was vacant the Senior Operations Manager of the Hospitals' Transportation Services department fulfilled the responsibilities of this position with support from the TDM team at Stanford Transportation.
-In October 2019, the Transportation Demand Management Coordinator position was filled again.
 The TDM Coordinator is responsible for overseeing the analysis, development, and implementation of programs to advance the Hospitals' TDM objectives.
 Specific duties that are carried out in collaboration with Stanford Transportation include raising awareness among commuters about alternative transportation options and Stanford's commute incentive programs; providing alternative commute planning assistance and responses to customer inquiries; writing and editing electronic and print communications; coordinating and staffing outreach events, such as free transit pass distributions and employee fairs; and providing alternative transportation information and resources at new employee orientations.